latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 3. Under “submit the following extrinsic”, choose the `proxy` pallet and call `createPure(proxyType, delay, index)`.
 4. Fill the parameters:
    - `proxyType`: select `Any`; this grants full permissions to the proxy, including the ability to make transfers and kill the proxy.
-   - `delay`: the time-lock period in blocks.
+   - `delay`: optionally, include a delay in blocks.
+The time-lock period in blocks.
 A delay of `0` means immediate execution.
 A non-zero value requires announcements before execution.
-   - `index`: disambiguation index (0-65535).
-Use `0` for the first pure proxy with these parameters, or increment to create additional pure proxies with the same `proxyType` and `delay`.
+   - `index`: a disambiguation index/salt value (0-65535) used to generate unique pure proxy addresses.
+This should generally be left as `0` unless you are creating batches of proxies.
+When creating multiple pure proxies with the same `proxyType` and `delay`, use different index values to generate different addresses.
+This is not a sequential counter—you can use any unique values (e.g., 0, 100, 7, 42).
+The index must be preserved as it's required for killing the pure proxy later.
 5. Click **Submit Transaction** and sign with the _delegator_ account.

 ### Retrieve and import the proxy account